gphoto/gphoto-m4/README.md

        * No rebasing possible across pulls to `gphoto-m4/`.
 Not really necessary anyway, though.

+       * Pushes of changes to from, say, `gphoto2/gphoto-m4` to upstream `gphoto-m4` create a lot of commit history noise in the `gphoto-m4` repository by including the complete history of the `gphoto2` repository.

+         FIXME: Is this what `git subtree split` should avoid?

 For the time being, we manually update and synchronize the files.

 Manually syncing and updating files
 -----------------------------------

+This section has not been written yet.

 Using `git submodule`
 ---------------------

+This section has not been written yet.

 Using `git subtree`